vojtechruz/vojtechruzicka-blog/drafts/java-interface-history/index.md

 It's not correct to say that [t]here's virtually no difference between an interface and an abstract class, because abstract classes can have state (that is, declare fields) while interfaces cannot.
 It is therefore not equivalent to multiple inheritance or even mixin-style inheritance.
 Proper mixins (such as Groovy 2.3's traits) have access to state.
 (Groovy also supports static extension methods.)

 It's also not a good idea to follow Doval's example, in my opinion.
 An interface is supposed to define a contract, but it is not supposed to enforce the contract.
 (Not in Java anyway.)
 Proper verification of an implementation is the responsibility of a test suite or other tool.
 Defining contracts could be done with annotations, and OVal is a good example, but I don't know whether it supports constraints defined on interfaces.
 Such a system is feasible, even if one does not currently exist.
 (Strategies include compile-time customization of javac via the annotation processor API and run-time bytecode generation.)
 Ideally, contracts would be enforced at compile-time, and worst-case using a test suite, but my understanding is that runtime enforcement is frowned upon.
 Another interesting tool that might assist contract programming in Java is the Checker Framework.

-or further follow-up on my last paragraph (i.e. don't enforce contracts in interfaces), it's worth pointing out that default methods cannot override equals, hashCode and toString.
-A very informative cost/benefit analysis of why this is disallowed can be found here: http://mail.openjdk.java.net/pipermail/lambda-dev/2013-March/008435.html
 -->